Beaver Wars: Aftermath

 In 1768, several of the Thirteen Colonies purchased the "Iroquois claim" to the Ohio and Illinois Country and created the Indiana Land Company to hold the claim to all of the Northwest.
 It maintained a claim to the region using the Iroquois right of conquest until the company was dissolved in 1798 by the United States Supreme Court.

 Many of the Iroquois people allied with the British during the American Revolutionary War, particularly warriors from the Mohawk, Cayuga, Onondaga and Seneca nations.
 These nations had longstanding trade relations with the British and hoped they might stop American encroachment on their lands.
 After the Americans emerged triumphant, the British parliament agreed to cede control over much of its territory in North America to the newly formed United States and worked to resettle American loyalists in Canada and provide some compensation for lands the Loyalists and Native Americans had lost to the United States.
 Mohawk Chief Joseph Brant led a large group of Iroquois out of New York to what became the reserve of the Six Nations of the Grand River in Ontario.
 The new lands granted to Six Nations reserves were all near Canadian military outposts and placed along the border to prevent any American incursions.

 The coalition of Native American tribes, known as the Western Confederacy, was forced to cede extensive territory, including much of present-day Ohio, in the Treaty of Greenville in 1795.

+New France's involvement with the Iroquois and other native tribes in the Great Lakes region greatly impacted the future of French colonies, as well as the native tribes in the region.
+New France was far less profitable and much more violent than Champlain and other French leaders had hoped.
+The French involvement in native trade caused the French to entangle with complex native alliances, which pitted tribes against the French, and each other.
+French involvement also introduced disease, weapons, and war, which led to the further destruction of tribes in the region.